younux/key-logger/README.md

 The build is done using cmake.

-The given bin (inside /bin) was compiled using mingw-w64 32bits.
+The test was done using mingw-w64 32bits compiler.

+Try to compile it with MSVC (for avoiding non Microsoft dependencies like mingw libraries) (I didn't test to compile it with MSVC)

 Do not forget to configure the email address and its password in DEFINITIONS.hpp (to send the recorded keyboard strokes).